Ready in just 30 minutes, these healthy mashed sweet potatoes are flavored with garlic and fresh chives — and have a

 Potatoes may have gotten a bad rap over the years, but good news: they’re actually good for you.
 And sweet potatoes are some of the healthiest foods of all time.
 But of course, it all depends on the preparation: if they’re slathered in cream and butter, those health benefits don’t have quite the same shine.
 Sweet potatoes are incredible roasted, and mashing them is just as tasty.
 Keep reading for the secret ingredient in this healthy mashed sweet potatoes recipe!

 This healthy mashed sweet potatoes recipe our take on the traditional white mashed potatoes.
 Sweet potatoes are a nutritious superfood, full of potassium and nutrients.
 And instead of removing the potato skins, we’ve left them on for extra fiber (and less work in the kitchen).
-This healthy mashed sweet potatoes recipe has only 1 tablespoon of butter and 1/2 cup milk for at least 8 servings, but the potatoes come out creamy and flavorful.
-Garlic steeps in the milk before adding it to the potatoes, and some chopped chives add a little flair.
+Garlic and chopped chives add nuance and freshness to the flavor.